List of Toy Story characters: Bonnie's toys

-Trixie, Dolly, Buttercup, and Mr. Pricklepants return in Toy Story 4 and the short films.
-Trixie and Mr. Pricklepants also return in the television specials.

 Daisy

 Daisy is a little girl who appears in flashbacks.
-She initially owned Lotso, Big Baby and Chuckles, but accidentally left them behind at a rest area along the road.
+She owned Lotso, Big Baby and Chuckles, but accidentally left them behind at a rest area along the road.
 In order to pacify her, Daisy's parents bought her another Lots-O'-Huggin' Bear rather than going to find Lotso and the rest of her toys, which made Lotso think he had been forgotten about, and changed him into a sinister, ruthless toy.
 Lotso lied to Big Baby, claiming Daisy replaced all of them, and made him come to Sunnyside and take it over.
-Chuckles keeps Big Baby's lost pendant, however, and it is revealed Big Baby still loves Daisy (much to Lotso's dismay) when he sees the pendant again.
+Chuckles keeps Big Baby's lost pendant, however, and it is revealed Big Baby still loves Daisy, much to Lotso's dismay, when he sees the pendant again (which he promptly destroys with his mallet).